theSuess/laada/README.md

 target flow looks like this:

 1. Application asks user for credentials
-2. User enters his email as username and TOTP token as password
+2. User enters their email as username and TOTP token as password
 3. The application sends this to the Laada LDAP endpoint
 4. Laada verifies this bind with the TOTP backend
 5. The bind succeeds or fails based on the response

-Laada also exposes LDAP search capabilities, backed by the Microsoft Graph API
+Laada also exposes LDAP search capabilities (currently only supporting top-level equality filters), backed by the Microsoft Graph API

 # FAQ